First Responders Children’s Foundation Resiliency Program

 Details

 FRCF helps families manage these ever-present stressors by providing free counseling from licensed mental health professionals who specialize in treating children of first responders.
 The confidential nature of these services helps children feel more comfortable sharing concerns and asking for help.
-Counselors are available in a growing number of states across the country (currently in New York, New Jersey, California, Texas, Tennessee and Florida).
+Counselors are available in a growing number of states across the country (currently in Hawaii, New York, New Jersey, California, Texas, Oklahoma, Tennessee and Florida).
 The program also provides access to an ever-expanding roster of wellness resources that support a child’s overall mental health and resilience.

 “I know when my father leaves for his shift, there’s always a chance I may never see him again.”